ConEQsA: Concurrent and Asynchronous Embodied Questions Scheduling and Answering: ConEQsA

 \subsection{Framework Components}

-The ParaEQsA framework is designed as a distributed, microservice-based system to robustly and efficiently address Embodied Questions Answering (EQsA) tasks in parallel.
+ConEQsA is implemented as distributed microservices communicating via Redis streams.
 As illustrated in \Cref{fig:methodology_overview}, several specialized modules work asynchronously: Questions undergo semantic parsing and an initial answering attempt.
 Unsolved questions are then sent to the Question Pool and prioritized.
 The highest-priority question is selected, explored, and answered.

-\textbf{Generator:} This module loads question groups from files, initializes scenes, and sends initial questions and follow-up questions according to a temporal schedule.

-\textbf{Parser:} Upon receiving a raw question, the Parser utilizes an LLM to analyze its content and enrich it with semantic metadata: \textit{urgency} (e.g., safety-related questions are more urgent) and \textit{scope type} (distinguishing between questions requiring local observation versus global exploration).
-These attributes are intrinsic to the question, so they are computed only once.
+\textbf{Generator:} The Generator instantiates $\xi$ by resetting the simulator to $(e,g^0)$, then emits a time-stamped question stream: $q_i\in\mathcal{Q}_{init}$ at $t_i=0$ and $q_i\in\mathcal{Q}_{follow}$ according to their arrival times $t_i$.
+This module operationalizes the task definition and fixes question timings for reproducible evaluation.

+\textbf{Parser:} Given $s_i$, the Parser uses an LLM to attach semantic metadata, including urgency $u_i$ and a scope type (local vs.\ global), computed once at arrival.

-\textbf{Finishing Module:} When a parsed question is received, this module queries the Group Memory to retrieve relevant information, based on which it calculates a confidence score.
-Then the question is either routed to the Answering Module or forwarded to the Question Pool for scheduled exploration.
+\textbf{Finishing Module:} The Finishing Module queries Group Memory with $s_i$ and estimates whether the question is answerable with current evidence; answerable questions are sent to the Answering Module, otherwise they are forwarded to the Question Pool.

-\textbf{Question Pool:} As shown in \Cref{fig:question_pool}, the Questions Pool maintains a buffer of all questions.
-The Updater dynamically calculates a priority score for each question based on a weighted combination of its urgency, scope, estimated reward, and status.
-The status is determined by its dependencies on other questions, which are stored as a Directed Acyclic Graph (DAG).
+\textbf{Question Pool:} As illustrated in \Cref{fig:question_pool}, the Question Pool buffers all active questions, maintains dependency status as a DAG, and updates each priority score based on urgency, scope, estimated reward, and dependency.

-\textbf{Planner:} The Planner selects the highest-priority question from the Question Pool, and navigates the environment to gather necessary visual information to answer the question.

-\textbf{Stopping Module:} During exploration, the Stopping Module responds to periodic requests from the Planner regarding whether sufficient information has been gathered and the exploration should stop.

-\textbf{Answering Module:} This module leverages a VLM and the context provided by the Group Memory to generate final answers to questions from either the Finishing Module (for direct answers) or the Stopping Module (after sufficient exploration).

-\textbf{Group Memory:} This module maintains a knowledge base of the environment, storing textual and visual information gathered during exploration.
-A retrieval-based approach is used to handle search requests from other modules.
-Since the memory is cleared only at the end of each scenario, different questions within the same group can share their knowledge.

-These modules communicate asynchronously, primarily through a Redis stream-based messaging queue, allowing ParaEQsA to process multiple questions concurrently and schedule tasks dynamically in a robust manner.